GROVER

 GROVER during a sustained test of the power consumption on June 2, 2013.

 GROVER or Goddard Remotely Operated Vehicle for Exploration and Research is an Earth-bound autonomous student-designed rover developed by the Goddard Space Flight Center.
-With this solar-powered rover, scientists hope to get cheaper data about the Greenland ice sheet that lies in a rapidly warming region.
+With this solar-powered rover, scientists hoped to get cheaper data about the Greenland ice sheet that lies in a rapidly warming region.
 The test drive started in Summit Camp in Greenland on a three kilometer thick ice sheet, which is the highest spot on the largest island of the World.
-The science team is led by the glaciologist Lora Koenig from NASA's Goddard Space Flight Center in Greenbelt, Md.
-The test began on 3 May 2013 at temperatures as low as -30 °C and is planned to continue till 8 June 2013.
+The science team was led by the glaciologist Lora Koenig from NASA's Goddard Space Flight Center in Greenbelt, Md.
+The test began on 3 May 2013 at temperatures as low as -30 °C and continued until 8 June 2013.

 Scientific expectations and cost reduction

-Scientifically, glaciologists expect to get information about how snow accumulates layer by layer over time by using its ground-penetrating radar.
+Glaciologists expected to get information about how snow accumulates layer by layer over time by using the rover's ground-penetrating radar.
 Using humans, airplanes or satellites costs more than using rovers.
-It is expected that the rover will at least meet the performance by humans.
-Also, the rover should measure newly created layers that occurred in summer 2012, when higher-than-normal temperatures caused surface melting across 97 percent of the ice sheet.
+The rover was expected to at least match the performance achieved by humans.
+The rover was also intended to measure newly created layers that occurred in summer 2012, when higher-than-normal temperatures caused surface melting across 97 percent of the ice sheet.

-In June, it is planned to send another accompanying rover with the name Cool Robot, which will be able to tow a variety of instruments for glaciological measurements.
-The solar panels of GROVER are like an A so that it can both get energy from the Sun, which does not set at all in the Arctic summer, and from the reflections.
-It will start to work at a location where the ice sheet is 2 miles thick.
-It will use a preprogrammed route and will need only little interactions from the operator.
-Radar penetration will go up to 20 m, and it will be possible to get information about snow accumulation in the last 20 years.
+An accompanying rover named Cool Robot, intended to tow a variety of instruments for glaciological measurements, was also planned for deployment in June 2013.
+The solar panels of GROVER are arranged in an A-frame configuration so that it can get energy both directly from the Sun, which does not set during the Arctic summer, and from reflected sunlight.
+The rover operated at a location where the ice sheet is 2 miles thick.
+It used a preprogrammed route and required only minimal interactions from the operator.
+Radar penetration reached up to 20 m, providing information about snow accumulation over the previous 20 years.